SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsubsection{Core-Level Fail-Slow Detection}

-The goal of core-level fail-slow detection is to identify candidate cores that exhibit abnormal slowdowns compared to their peers.
-Our method targets for structured parallel applications and performs this detection in a stage-aware manner, leveraging the mapping from workload to many-core architecture.
+The goal of core-level fail-slow detection is to identify candidate fail-slow cores.
+Our method performs the detection in a stage-aware manner, leveraging the mapping from DNN computation graph to spatial accelerator.

-As illustrated in Figure \ref{fig:core-level-v2}, we first partition computation instructions by execution stage (e.g., network layers, loop iterations, or pipeline segments), ensuring that only tasks with comparable semantics are grouped together.
+As illustrated in Figure \ref{fig:core-level-v2}, we first partition computation instructions by execution stage (e.g., network layers), ensuring that only tasks with comparable semantics are grouped together.
 Next, cores are clustered according to the workload-to-core mapping.
-Each group therefore contains functionally equivalent computations executed across different cores, making their performance directly comparable.
+Each group therefore contains volume-equivalent computations executed across different cores, making their performance directly comparable.

 Within each group, we measure the performance of each core in terms of floating-point operations (FLOPs) per unit time.
 The group average serves as the baseline, and we perform outlier detection to highlight cores whose FLOPs are significantly lower than the baseline.
 These outliers are flagged as fail-slow candidates.
-For example, in Figure \ref{fig:core-level-v2}, core 6 and 10 deviate from their group peers and are thus marked as candidates.
-Each candidate is further assigned a fail-slow probability, derived from the normal distribution of its performance variance.
+For example, in Figure \ref{fig:core-level-v2}, core 6 and 10 deviate from their peers and are thus marked as candidates.
+Each candidate is further assigned a fail-slow probability, derived from its performance variance distribution.
 This probability is then used as the initial fail-slow score for the FailRank algorithm (Sec \ref{sec:RCA}).

-To further localize fail-slow behavior, we maintain the start and end timestamps of each instruction.
-This temporal information reveals the intervals during which a slowdown exists, offering fine-grained visibility into the occurrence and persistence of fail-slow failure and enabling correlation between localized anomalies and downstream abnormal behaviors.